bowmanjd/pstalk/slides/slides.md

 - For Linux, BSD, Mac, and the like, Ansible uses Python under the hood
 - For Windows, Ansible uses Powershell.
 So, maybe this Powershell thing wasn't just a joke.

+That was one of my first moments of "maybe Powershell deserves a deeper look..."

+And soon I found myself turning to Powershell more and more often to interact and automate.

+-->

 ---
 layout: image
 image: /windows-admin.jpg